barotto/IBMulator/README.md

 I would like to thank the Bochs team.
 I've taken a huge amount of code from the project.
 Thank you guys, you made a terrific job!
-Without your work IBMulator would have taken at least a decade to reach the point where it is now.
+Without your work IBMulator would have taken at least a century to reach the point where it is now.
 Also thanks to the DOSBox team.
 Some code from them as well and a lot of information and inspiration.